Chunkys0up7/AttemptTwoPractioner/mcp_project_frontend/README.md

     - Right: `PropertiesPanel` for configuring selected nodes/workflow.
   - The drag-and-drop logic (commented out) demonstrates how component data would be transferred from the palette to the canvas to create new nodes.

+## Workflow Builder Canvas (React Flow)

+The workflow builder UI uses [React Flow](https://reactflow.dev/) for the canvas.
+Features include:
+- Drag-and-drop from palette to canvas for node creation
+- Node movement and edge creation (drag-to-connect) supported via React Flow
+- Zoom, pan, and fit-to-view controls
+- MiniMap and background grid

+See `src/WorkflowBuilderPage.tsx` for implementation details.

 ---

 ### `pages/ExecutionMonitorPage.tsx`